shkvash/BIKE-SHARING-ASSIGNMENT-TEST/Final_README.md

    - **Seasonal Focus:** Allocate more resources (e.g., bikes, staff) during high-demand seasons like summer and fall.
    - **Weather Sensitivity:** Implement flexible pricing strategies to incentivize usage during less favorable weather conditions.
    - **Targeted Marketing:** Promote services heavily on clear-weather days and weekends to maximize casual ridership.

+## Acknowledgements
+- This project was inspired by an upGrad live session on the industry relevance of linear regression models.
+- UpGrad tutorials on Linear Regression available on the learning platform.